 A "hospital combining" is the result of two or more hospitals combining into one operation, under one WMP provider certification, either through merger or consolidation, or a hospital absorbing a major portion of the operation of another hospital through purchase, lease, or donation of a substantial portion of another hospital's operation or a substantial amount of another hospital's physical plant.
 For combining hospitals, the applicable trimpoint will depend on the type and size of the combined operation.
-One trimpoint will apply to all individual combining hospitals under the combined operation, regardless of the type and size of the individual combining hospitals.
+One trimpoint will apply to all individual combining hospitals.